 Building your Conversation List

-Once you’ve assembled your list of contacts, throw it into a spreadsheet (we’ve provided a template here if you’re averse to creating your own.)
+Once you’ve assembled your list of contacts, throw it into a spreadsheet.
 While fleshing out your list, it’s important to not focus on what these individuals, organizations, and events can do for you—but rather on what you can do for them.

 Keep in mind that networking relationships typically evolve through several stages:

 - A relationship doesn’t exist, and your potential contact may not even know your name.